 Ellen, “Christ, they could have come now, been standing around for hours doing nothing.”

 Janah, “Shadows are impulsive, a byproduct of being able to get what they want when they want it.
 I suspect they cooked up this scheme and decided to act.
-It may also be that they wanted to see the layout during the day, perhaps not as impulsive as it looks.”
+It may also be that they wanted to see the layout during the day, perhaps not as impulsive as usual.”

 Lauren, “How did they find out we are here?”